hkandpal07/excel-to-json/README.md

 2. Will pick data from the given sheet name if provided => `node app.js baseFile.xlsx Sheet1`

-3. Enclode sheetName or fileName in double quotes if it has spaces => `node app.js "base File.xlsx" "Sheet Name"`
+3. Enclose sheetName or fileName in double quotes if it has spaces => `node app.js "base File.xlsx" "Sheet Name"`

 ## Result